Brown v Tasmania: Purpose of the law

-All of the judges held that the Protesters Act had a legitimate purpose being ensuring that protesters do not obstruct the carrying out of business activities.
+All of the judges held that the Protesters Act had a legitimate purpose, being to ensure that protesters do not obstruct the carrying out of business activities.

 Reasonably appropriate and adapted

 Kiefel CJ, Bell and Keane JJ held that the principal problem was a practical one, in that the definition of areas to which the Protesters Act applied were so vague that it would often not be possible for police or protesters to determine the boundaries of a prohibited area.
 The implication for the freedom of political communication was not that the charges were unlikely to succeed, but rather that "lawful protests will be prevented or discontinued and protesters will be deterred from further protesting" because of the police direction, "even if there is no basis in law for the direction".
 Kiefel CJ, Bell and Keane JJ held that two provisions were not for the legitimate purpose of preventing damage or disruption, but for the purpose of deterring protest.
 The two provisions were the four day exclusion following a direction from a police officer and the capacity of a police officer to exclude a group of people from an area without having to consider whether each person was about to contravene the Protestors Act.